Paris (Paris Hilton album): Background and recording

-In the summer of 2005, Hilton met with the producer Scott Storch in Miami and was invited to his recording studio.
+In 2005, Hilton met with the producer Scott Storch in Miami and was invited to his recording studio.
 After recording the song "Turn It Up", she decided to change the musical direction of the album and make more hip hop and R&B-influenced songs.
 After months of collaboration with Storch, with contributions from Fernando Garibay, Dr. Luke, J.R.
 Rotem, and Greg Wells, Paris was finally complete and ready for release.

 Release and promotion

-Tentatively called Screwed, Hilton decided to change the album's title to Paris Is Burning.
-It was originally scheduled to be released in February 2005 with the first single being released in December 2004, but after she decided to change the album's concept following her collaboration with Scott Storch, the release date was pushed back.
-In December 2005, it was announced that the album, then titled 1 Crazy Party, would feature the songs "Screwed", "Turn It Up" and "All the Boys Are Chasing Me" (an early version of "Fightin' Over Me") featuring Fat Joe and Nelly.
-In January 2006, a song called "My Mistake" was confirmed for the album.
-It was allegedly about Hilton's infamous sex tape scandal.
+Before the album's release on August 22, 2006, AOL Music made Paris available in its entirety for exclusive online streaming for two weeks, beginning August 14, as part of a "Full CD Listening Party".
+To promote the album, Hilton held in-store signings, release parties and press junkets in Los Angeles, New York City, Las Vegas, Miami and Tokyo.
+On August 22, YouTube promoted Paris in its first targeted advertising launch.

 During the first week of the album's release, Hilton became a target of the street artist Banksy, when 500 copies of her album in 48 record shops across the United Kingdom were replaced with his own alternative version.
 His rework of the album featured remixes produced by himself and Danger Mouse.
 The track list contained satire song titles such as "Why Am I Famous?", "What Have I Done?" and "What Am I For?"
 He also changed the cover sleeve and booklet to display pictures of the singer topless.
 The original barcode had been left on the album so people could buy the CD without realising it had been interfered.

-On February 12, 2021, Hilton premiered a video for one of the songs on from the album, "Heartbeat", on her official YouTube channel.
-Three days later, she released a behind-the-scenes look at the making of the video.
-The video was filmed in September 2020, 15 years after she originally recorded the song with Storch.

 Singles

-"Turn It Up" was planned as the lead single for the album, and was commissioned for remixes by Paul Oakenfold, Peter Rauhofer, and Tracy Young.
+"Turn It Up" was slated to be the album's lead single, and was commissioned for remixes by Paul Oakenfold, Peter Rauhofer, and Tracy Young.
 It premiered at the Winter Music Conference in March 2006, but a last-minute decision was made to release "Stars Are Blind", which was to radio in May.
-Produced by Garibay, "Stars Are Blind" was released digitally June 20 and as a CD-maxi single on July 18, and peaked at No. 18 on the Billboard Hot 100.
-"Turn It Up" was then released as the second single on July 11 and on 12-inch vinyl on August 22.
-"Nothing in This World" followed as the third and final single.
+"Stars Are Blind" was released digitally June 20 and as a CD-maxi single on July 18.
+"Turn It Up" was released as the second single on July 11, and on 12-inch vinyl on August 22.
+"Nothing in This World" followed as the third and final single on August 28.